*Cues "Can’t Knock The Hustle"*

 INT: Rival Drug Dealers Penthouse

 A big boom is heard from the back door.
 A Colombian man comes in firing an assault rifle.
-He’s wearing a rather new and neat velour suit—imagine if Scarface was raised in Harlem on Big Daddy Kane.
+He’s wearing a rather new and neat velour suit—imagine if Scarface was raised in Harlem by Big Daddy Kane.
 Two other men are with him—very big, sturdy, with the face of pit bulls who have tasted blood.
 In another life, they could’ve worked within the Secret Service for the president.
 You can tell underneath their black shirts are bulletproof vests.
 Both are firing automatic weapons

 Colombian Drug Dealer: "You motherfuckers, think you fuckin with Shawn Carter?
 You gon' die fuckin with Shawn Carter!"